georgecalv/DataScienceFinalProject/README.md

 To run this project I had to use an API to get the weather data colleceted from my home town which then used a personal access key which is read from two files that I havent uploaded to this public github repo for security reasons.

-I hope you enjoy looking through this project of mine and that it causes you to think abou the data you are giving about yourself to big tech companies.
+I hope you enjoy looking through this project of mine and that it causes you to think about the data you are giving about yourself to big tech companies.

 Thanks,
 George